phd-work-22/Sentiment-Analysis-P3/README.md

 # Title: Investigating Developer Sentiments in Software Components: An Exploratory Case Study of Gentoo

-Following is the steps of conducting our work based on the paper titled: Charaterizing developer sentiment in software components.
+Following is the steps of conducting our work based on the paper titled: Investigating Developer Sentiments in Software Components: An Exploratory Case Study of Gentoo

 1. Extracting Mailing Lists and Commits data